Howard Schnellenberger, 87, Miami, Louisville coach, dies - WHIZ News

 “I don’t regret the decision I made,” he said.
 “I have the full realization it was kind of dumb, but I’ve made a lot of dumb decisions in my personal life.”

 Thus began more than a decade of dominance as the Hurricanes quickly became a feeder school for the NFL.
-Schnellenberger’s quarterbacks included Jim Kelly and Bernie Kosar, who went on to star in the pros, and Mark Richt, later the Hurricanes’ head coach.
+Schnellenberger’s quarterbacks included Jim Kelly and Bernie Kosar, who went on to star in the pros, and Mark Richt, who later became the Hurricanes’ coach.

 Schnellenberger undertook another rebuilding project when he went to Louisville in 1985, inheriting a program that had endured six consecutive losing seasons.
 He said the Cardinals would return to the Top 25, and mapped out plans for a new stadium, conference membership and renewal of the series with Kentucky — all of which happened.